All Programs are In Person, via Zoom, or Both, as noted

 Our Program Coordinator will get in touch with you with all needed information to join the program.

-Please Note: New Horizons staff are available onsite on Tuesdays, Thursdays and Fridays ONLY.
+Please Note: New Horizons staff are available onsite on weekdays ONLY.

 Book Club: